airblade/headlessui-stimulus/README.markdown

 See [Headless UI: Menu](https://headlessui.com/react/menu).

 Use the following markup (the classes and ARIA attributes are omitted for clarity).
-The `data-transition-*` attributes are optional.

 ```html
 <div data-controller="menu">